Practitioners

 Service managers oversee the performance and quality of practice of multiple teams of social workers across a service area.

-Heads of service oversee the day-to-day operations of services, manage staff and work closely with other agencies to promote best practice in social work.
+Heads of service oversee the daily operations of services, manage staff and work closely with other agencies to promote best practice in social work.

 Leaders